Ashwanth-Kalyan/Ashwanth-Kalyan/README.md

 - 👋 Hi, I’m @Ashwanth-Kalyan
-- 👀 I’m interested in Artificaial Intelligence, machine Learning and Just simply learning
+- 👀 I’m interested in Artificial Intelligence, machine Learning and Just simply learning
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on anything related to software that I find Interesting
 - 📫 How to reach me ashwanth727@gmail.com